roytang/blog/content/posts/2007/09/lorwyn-some-other-cards-of-note.md

 **

 Undercosted cards that demand a 2 life payment are usually pretty good.
 (See: Shocklands, Char, Psionic Blast, Vampiric Tutor).
 Thoughtseize is widely anticipated to be the chase rare of the set, with starcitygames.com pre-order prices starting at a staggering 17.50 USD.
-That seems bit too high for a utility spell though, so I&#8217;m not going to go out of my way to get them yet.
-Although I wouldn&#8217;t mind opening one or two this weekend.
+That seems bit too high for a utility spell though, so I&'m not going to go out of my way to get them yet.
+Although I wouldn&'t mind opening one or two this weekend.

 **